 There are very few independent Canadian whisky distillers left, but Forty Creek is one of them, and a good one at that.
-The Forty Creek distillery is located between Toronto and Niagara Falls, Ontario.
-It is operated by John Hall who has been a wine producer for over 20 years, and to scratch an itch, he began making whisky in the early 1990’s.
+The Forty Creek Distillery is located between Toronto and Niagara Falls, Ontario.
+It is operated by John Hall who has been a wine producer for over 20 years, and to scratch an itch, he began making whisky in the early 1990s.
 When he started to think about making a whisky, he looked at it from the knowledge he already had and that was making wine.
 Mr. Hall likes to state that he follows tradition, but is not bound to it, which is great because it makes for a quality product.

 Forty Creek Barrel Select whisky is unique because of the way it is produced.
 First, there is no mash bill for the grains.
 The whisky is made by fermenting and distilling each grain (rye, barley and corn) individually.
 So basically there are three single grain whiskies that are barrelled and aged.
 The distillation step takes place in copper pot stills, which retains more flavour than the common column still.
-This is very unique in the Canadian whisky world since the column still pretty much domiantes.
+This is very unique in the Canadian whisky world since the column still pretty much dominates.
 After distillation, the spirit is placed in oak barrels to age.
-John Hall best describes his method for aging the distinct distillates:
+John Hall best describes his method for ageing the distinct distillates:

 “For the rye, I use a light toasted American White oak barrel in order to preserve the fruitiness and spiciness of the rye.
 For the barley, a slightly more aggressive spirit, I use a medium toasted barrel to provide smoothness and to bring out the nuttiness of the spirit.
 Lastly, the corn, although it is an aggressive spirit, can bring a great deal of weight to a whisky.
-Corn needs to be aged in a heavy charred barrel to smooth the whisky (that’s why all vodka is charcoal filtered to smooth the vodka out).”
+Corn needs to be aged in a heavily charred barrel to smooth the whisky (that’s why all vodka is charcoal filtered to smooth the vodka out).”

 After aging, each individual whisky barrel is tasted and noted.
 The whiskies are then blended to create the proper taste profile and then the blended whisky is aged another six months in used sherry casks.